npp97/FAFSSC/to-do-list-jul-27.md

 ##4 redo parameters estimation using RootFinder.R --------DONE

-##5 Reanalysize the regulating factors for parameters obtanined in abve 4 --------50%DONE
+##5 Reanalysize the regulating factors for parameters obtanined in abve 4 -------DONE

 ##6 recalculate the progressing contribution of soil, tree_biomass,litter and subcanopy plants